We seek to minimize waste throughout our operations – from the buildings we occupy to the services and products we sell to customers.

 *Contents may not have visible height

-1 All 2021 data are estimated.
-Final values will be available in Q2 2022.
-Additionally, please note that waste data may not be complete due to the challenge of getting all business unit (BU) direct vendor hires to upload final shipping documents to the central waste tracking system.
+1 Please note that waste data may not be complete due to the challenge of getting all business unit (BU) direct vendor hires to upload final shipping documents to the central waste tracking system.
 Our Environment, Health and Safety (EHS) team is continually working with BUs to ensure vendors submit all final shipping documents to the central tracking system for reporting.

 2 2019–2021 data inclusive of AT&T Communications and select WarnerMedia and Xandr locations.
 DIRECTV is also included in all data through the end of 2021.
 Vrio data is not included.
 Note: In July 2021, we completed a transaction with TPG Capital involving our North America video business – including DIRECTV, AT&T TV and U-verse – to form a new company called DIRECTV.
 In November 2021, we completed the sale of our Latin America video operations, Vrio, to Grupo Werthein.